siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 =\frac{c}{n}.
 $$

-The same kind of slowdown follows when two coherent beams fully overlap in the recombination phase of a Mach-Zehnder interferometer.
+The same kind of slowdown follows when two coherent beams are brought into coherent superposition in the recombination phase of a Mach-Zehnder interferometer.
 The first beam splitter only prepares two bright arm beams.
 The relevant step appears later, when those beams recombine.
 These are not the same spatial operation run backward (see Section 3).

-If each overlapping beam is treated as the coherent electromagnetic response seen by the other, then equal-beam bright overlap doubles the fields, quadruples the instantaneous energy density, and gives the same reduced-speed result
+If each beam is treated as the coherent electromagnetic response seen by the other, then equal-beam constructive interference doubles the fields, quadruples the instantaneous energy density, and gives the same reduced-speed result

 $$
 c_{\mathrm{eff}}=\frac{c}{2}.